guardian/interactive-ukraine-russian-invasion/README.md

 The link can be pasted into a Composer file

+### Deploy to article page

+Before deploying to article page, do the following:

+1. Comment out code under INTERACTIVE header in `main.js` and uncomment code under ARTICLE header.
+2. Comment out `@import "dcr_enhancer";` in `main.scss`
+3. Change path in `config.json` to prevent overwriting atom for interactive page.

 ### Testing in apps

 To test on the Guardian apps - follow our